nikitavoloboev/data/focusing/rules.md

 ## Paprika recipes
 - Add any new recipe I discover or make to Paprika.
 Add correct ingredients, instructions and a photo to each recipe.

-## Watching talks
-- Watch talks and tutorials at 1.5+ speed.
-Unless it hurts comprehension than watch it at slower speeds.

 ## Information
 - Don't save unnecessary information.
 This mostly concerns tracking data and the like.
 More data is not always better.
 Quality and purposeful data is.